sdyear/opensync-openwrt/README.md

-# OpenSync on OpenWrt
+# OpenSync on OpenWrt with Individual PSK

 This project allows you to deploy individual PSK authentication on OpenWrt based platforms configured through SDN.
+In this implementation of individual PSK based authentication, each AP has a default password which new devices are expected to use when they first connect.
+When a device connects, it's MAC address is searched in a PostgreSQL database, if the device is not registered in the database the default password of the AP is trying to connect to is searched, and that is returned as the expected password for the device to use.
+The devices' MAC address is then added to the database with the expected password for the AP the device is trying to connect to as the expected password for it.
+The same database is searched from all APs when a device connects, that means that once a device has connected once, it can always connect from any AP with only the expected password for the first AP it connected to.

 This repository provides everything that is needed to build the custom version of OpenSync and run the controller to deploy the project.

 ## Building and Setting Up